samuelhe52/Blog/src/content/posts/en/swift-api-client-part-2.md

 }
 ```

+> **Tip**: The definition of the `APIRequest` protocol can be found in the previous post.

 By keeping the request logic isolated in these structs, our service code becomes incredibly clean, as we'll see later.

 ### Models & CodingKeys

 Next, we define the data models that match our API responses.
 We use Swift's `Codable` protocol to handle JSON serialization and deserialization automatically.

-A common friction point is that Swift follows `camelCase` naming conventions, while many web APIs use `snake_case`.
-We bridge this gap using `CodingKeys`.
+A common pain point about mapping JSON to native structs is that Swift follows `camelCase` naming conventions, while many web APIs use `snake_case`.
+We can bridge this gap using `CodingKeys`.
 This allows us to keep our Swift code idiomatic (e.g., `avatarURL`) while correctly mapping to the API's JSON keys (e.g., `avatar_url`).

 > **Tip**: Foundation's `JSONDecoder` is versatile and provides functionality to automatically convert snake_case to camelCase via its `keyDecodingStrategy`.
 While we could use a customized serializer to handle this globally, configuring that is beyond the scope of this post, so we'll stick to explicit `CodingKeys` here.